PrimeDeviation/open-instructor/README.md

 INTERPRETER_CLI_USE_AZURE=False
 ```

-You can modify these values in the .env file to change the default behavior of the Open Interpreter.
+You can modify these values in the .env file to change the default behavior of the Open Instructor.

 ## Safety Notice

 Since generated code is executed in your local environment, it can interact with your files and system settings, potentially leading to unexpected outcomes like data loss or security risks.

-**⚠️ Open Interpreter will ask for user confirmation before executing code.**
+**⚠️ Open Instructor will ask for user confirmation before executing code.**

 You can run `interpreter -y` or set `interpreter.auto_run = True` to bypass this confirmation, in which case:

 - Be cautious when requesting commands that modify files or system settings.
-- Watch Open Interpreter like a self-driving car, and be prepared to end the process by closing your terminal.
+- Watch Open Instructor like a self-driving car, and be prepared to end the process by closing your terminal.
-- Consider running Open Interpreter in a restricted environment like Google Colab or Replit.
+- Consider running Open Instructor in a restricted environment like Google Colab or Replit.
 These environments are more isolated, reducing the risks associated with executing arbitrary code.

 ## How Does it Work?

-Open Interpreter equips a [function-calling language model](https://platform.openai.com/docs/guides/gpt/function-calling) with an `exec()` function, which accepts a `language` (like "Python" or "JavaScript") and `code` to run.
+Open Instructor equips a [function-calling language model](https://platform.openai.com/docs/guides/gpt/function-calling) with an `exec()` function, which accepts a `language` (like "Python" or "JavaScript") and `code` to run.

 We then stream the model's messages, code, and your system's outputs to the terminal as Markdown.